This page explains everything there is to know about accessing files from PhyloData.

 posterior_trees_file = experiment.get_file_of_type(FileType.POSTERIOR_TREES)

-If you want to access all files of a specific type, you can use the get_file_of_types
+If you want to access all files of a specific type, you can use the get_files_of_type function:

 from phylodata import load_experiment, FileType